Cloudyaa/ssr-react-redux-ts-boiler/README.md

-# SSR React app boilerplate with TS, Redux and React router ready
+# SSR React app boilerplate with TS, Redux and React router ready, styled with Tailwind 4 and shadcn/ui

 A Server-Side Rendered (SSR) React application built with Vite, Express, and TypeScript.